The Happenings on Shaw Hill

 “What are you doing?”
 I asked.

+He stopped where he was.
 I directed my flashlight right at him.
 He looked normal again.

 “Sir, I don’t want you down here…”